 Project Lead(s): Marianne Black, Lawrence Buchan

-Commercial power tools are widely available but expensive ($30,000 or more) surgical equipment is often unavailable, while donated surgical drills fail in low-resource settings because technical support and replacement parts are unavailable.
+Commercial power tools are widely available for orthopedic surgery, whereas expensive surgical equipment ($30,000 or more) is often unavailable, and donated surgical drills fail in low-resource settings because technical support and replacement parts are unavailable.

 Orthopedic surgeons in low-resource settings often use manual drills or non-sterile hardware drills, resulting in permanent disability for many.

 Arbutus Medical has developed a low-cost, sterilizable drill cover that allows the safe use of commercial power drills for orthopedic trauma surgery.

 A Drill Cover System kit costs $3,500 and contains a drill and five covers.
 Each of these covers are sterilizable and reusable, enveloping low-cost hardware drills for safe use in surgery.
 A kit of multiple covers allows surgeons to perform back-to-back surgeries, decreasing infection and treating more patients in hospital or mass casualty settings.

 A study was conducted to compare the drilling performance of covered hardware drills with manual drills and standard surgical power drills.

 Plunge depth needs to be as small as possible, as it is a measure for how far is drilled through the bone in the soft tissue.
 While differences in plunge depth between the hardware and surgical drills were not significant, plunge depth was significantly larger in the manual drill when compared to both power drills.